opnfv/vswitchperf/docs/testing/developer/results/results.rst

 pvvp_b2b_ovsvirtio    pvvp_back2back        Throughput (FPS)   virtio-net
 ===================== ===================== ================== ===============

-The loopback application in the VNF used for PVP and PVVP scenarios was DPDK testpmd.
+The loopback application in the VNF was used for PVP and PVVP scenarios was DPDK testpmd.